primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-linux/create-cpp-command-line-tool-cmake.md

 ./build.sh
 ```

-## Update for AVBlocks
+## Update for PrimoBurner

-1. [Download](https://github.com/avblocks/avblocks-core/releases/) the 64 bit version of AVBlocks for C++ (Linux).
-The file you need will have a name similar to `avblocks_v3.0.0-demo.1-linux.tar.gz` except for the version number which may be different.
+1. [Download](https://github.com/primoburner/primoburner-core/releases/) the 64 bit version of PrimoBurner for C++ (Linux).
+The file you need will have a name similar to `primoburner-v5.0.1-demo.1-linux.tar.gz` except for the version number which may be different.

-2. Extract the archive in a location of your choice, then copy the `include` and `lib` directories to the `avblocks` subdirectory of the CMake project directory.
+2. Extract the archive in a location of your choice, then copy the `include` and `lib` directories to the `primoburner` subdirectory of the CMake project directory.
 The CMake project directory is the directory that contains the `CMakeLists.txt` file.

     You should end up with a directory structure similar to the following:

     ```sh
-    simple-converter
+    enum-devices
     ├── .gitignore
     ├── CMakeLists.txt
-    ├── avblocks
+    ├── primoburner
     │   ├── include
     │   └── lib
     ├── build.sh